 These are some of the best options for where to ring in the new year in a more relaxed, but still fun way:

 - JW Marriot: Located in Polanco.
-Dinner costs about $80 per person.
+Dinner costs about $100 USD per person.

 - La Buena Barra Polanco: A lovely spot with a rooftop in Polanco.
 Dinner costs about $100 per person and includes four courses and plenty of entertainment.

-- Blanco Colima: A fun atmosphere and a party in itself, this is located in Roma Norte and costs $150 per person for 6 courses.
+- Blanco Colima: A fun atmosphere and a party in itself, this is located in Roma Norte as well as in Polanco.

-- Balmori Rooftop Bar: This is one of my favorite bars in Roma Norte and their New Years Celebration is surprisingly affordable at roughly $50 per person.
+- Balmori Rooftop Bar: This is one of my favorite bars in Roma Norte and their New Years Celebration is really fun.
 It’s not as much food as the other places (only three courses), but if the DJ is anything like the guys they get in on a Saturday night, then it’ll be a good party.

 - Hyatt Regency: This is a popular spot if you want something more sophisticated.
-The buffet costs $162 per person and includes champagne, wine, and a live band.
+There is a buffet meal which includes champagne, wine, and a live band.
 It’s located in Polanco.

 Mexican Traditions for New Year’s Eve

 If you’re going to be enjoying the holidays in Mexico City, it’s always fun to get more involved and to learn about how the locals celebrate.

 If you’re heading to Mexico City for Christmas check out my article on Christmas in Mexico City to get an idea of how Mexicans celebrate this huge holiday.